sgrottel/tiny-tools-collection/README.md

 ## StartPwsh
 Trivial tool to start Pwsh.exe and provide an icon.
 Because...

+## TestConApp
+Simple little console application usable in tests, to check whether a process is correctly called.
+It echoes it's command line arguments and a couple of diagnostic properties.

 ## ToggleDisplay
 Command line tool to enable/disable/toggle connected displays.
 My scenario is to toggle a TV connected to my PC as `\\.\DISPLAY3`